-L. Concessions
+Concessions

-1. The Parties agree that all concessions and Supporting Facilities will be made programmatically accessible, as detailed in this Section.
+- 1. The Parties agree that all concessions and Supporting Facilities will be made programmatically accessible, as detailed in this Section.
 The criteria for compliance will be the legal standards of Section IV.B. and the exceptions process of Section IV.D. (except that the exceptions process of Section IV.D. will not apply to new concessions as described in Section IV.L.3.).
-A list of the concessions, including four state park units which are owned by the Department, but operated by concessions (Asilomar Conference Grounds, Marconi Conference Center State Historic Park, Lake Valley, and Wassama Round House State Historic Park) is attached hereto as Exhibit K.

-- 2. Existing concessions - The Department agrees to make reasonable, good faith efforts to ensure that the concessionaire achieves compliance with all deliberate speed. - 3.
+A list of the concessions, including one state park unit which is owned by the Department, but operated by concessions (Brannan Island), is attached hereto as Exhibit K. - 2.
+Existing concessions - The Department agrees to make reasonable, good faith efforts to ensure that the concessionaire achieves compliance with all deliberate speed. - 3.
 New concessions - For a new concession in a new facility or a new concession in an existing facility which involves a change in use for the facility, the Department will ensure that each such concessionaire achieves compliance by the time such concessionaire begins operation. - 4.
 Existing concessions which may come under new operation - The Department will make its best efforts to ensure that the new concessionaire achieves compliance within a reasonable time, not to exceed one year unless Class Counsel and the Department otherwise agree in writing.
-For the Mexican Commercial Corner concession at Old Town San Diego and the Big Sur Lodge concession at Pfeiffer Big Sur State Park, the Department will make its best efforts to ensure that any new concessionaires achieve compliance as set forth in the Requests for Proposals dated March 13, 2003 and September 29, 2003, respectively. - 5 Privatization of a current state function - For any existing state-operated program, service, activity, or facility which may in the future become operated as a concession but which involves no change in use of the facility, the Department will ensure that the concessionaire achieves compliance pursuant to the existing Transition Plan and the completion schedule for the park unit. - 6.
-Asilomar Conference Center and the three park units which are currently operated entirely as concessions (that is, Lake Valley, Marconi, and Wassama Round House) will be addressed under the Transition Plan in the same manner as the other concessions as discussed above.
+For the Mexican Commercial Corner concession at Old Town San Diego and the Big Sur Lodge concession at Pfeiffer Big Sur State Park, the Department will make its best efforts to ensure that any new concessionaires achieve compliance as set forth in the Requests for Proposals dated March 13, 2003 and September 29, 2003, respectively. - 5.
+Privatization of a current state function - For any existing state-operated program, service, activity, or facility which may in the future become operated as a concession but which involves no change in use of the facility, the Department will ensure that the concessionaire achieves compliance pursuant to the existing Transition Plan and the completion schedule for the park unit.

+6. Brannan Island State Recreational Area which is currently operated entirely as concessions will be addressed under the Transition Plan in the same manner as the other concessions as discussed above.